liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 ### `Liferay.onceAfter`

-Listen to a custom event hosted by the global event handler one time.
+Listen to a custom event one time after other handlers have executed.

 This is the equivalent to `after` except the listener is immediately detached when it is executed.